A senior woman with a medical alert pendant.

 For people thinking about getting a medical alert system, there are many options, and the number of home-based systems can be staggering.
 If these kinds of systems might fit your needs, read on for analysis of the top three, as chosen by Live Science's sister site Top Ten Reviews.

-The latest Medical Guardian Medical Alert Systems Classic Guardian option allows users to move 650 feet (198 m) in any direction from the console while staying protected, an improvement over earlier models.
+The latest Medical Guardian Medical Alert Systems Classic Guardian option allows users to move 1,300 feet (nearly 400 meters) in any direction from the console while staying protected, an improvement over earlier models.
 The pendant buttons are relatively subtle and can be worn on the neck, wrist, belt or pocket.
-The base unit is also smaller and sleeker than other companies' offerings.
+The base unit, which has a battery life of up to 32 hours, is also smaller and sleeker than other companies' offerings.

 Ease of use: Medical Guardian's system requires no special skill or knowledge to install, and the company offers free equipment delivery.
 Online orders come with a free lockbox for outside key storage.